Learn of Christ

 1 Corinthians 13

 First Corinthians 12 describes the gifts - prophecy, healing, speaking in tongues, knowledge.
-The Corinthians prize them.
-They compete for them.
-They rank them.
+The Corinthians prize them, compete for them, rank them.
 And Paul has affirmed that the gifts are real and vital.
 But then he says, "Let me show you a more excellent way."
 There is something greater than any gift.

-What follows is not a sermon on marriage or romantic love, though this chapter has graced a thousand wedding ceremonies.
-It is Paul's diagnosis of the Corinthian church: expert in gifts, catastrophic in love.
+What follows has graced a thousand wedding ceremonies, yet it is Paul's diagnosis of the Corinthian church: expert in gifts, catastrophic in love.
 They speak in tongues without love - mere noise.
 They move mountains without love - they are nothing.
 And he makes a breathtaking claim: love is the only thing that never fails.
 When prophecies end, when tongues cease, when knowledge vanishes, love endures.
 Love is eternal.

 This is love stripped bare.
-Not what we feel.
-What we do.
-Patient.
-Kind.
-Never envious.
-Never boasting.
-Never provoked.
+What we do, not what we feel.
+Patient and kind, never envious or boasting or provoked.
 Bearing all things, enduring all things.
-Not a reward for the spiritual elite.
 The measure of what it means to follow Christ at all.

 Tap any highlighted phrase to jump to the commentary that unpacks it.